-The draft rule amends rules 36, 46, 107 and 112 of the NGR which are currently classified as civil penalty provisions under the National Gas (South Australia) Regulations.
-The Commission proposes to recommend to the COAG Energy Council that rules 36, 46, 107 and 112 continue to be classified as a civil penalty provisions.
+The Commission's final rule amends rules 36, 46, 107, 112 of the NGR which are currently classified as civil penalty provisions under Schedule 3 of the National Gas (South Australia) Regulations.
+The Commission considers that these rules should continue to be classified as civil penalty provisions.

-The draft rule omits rule 111 of the NGR which is currently classified as a civil penalty provision.
-The Commission proposes to recommend to the COAG Energy Council that rule 111 be removed from the list of civil penalty provisions in the National Gas (South Australia) Regulations.
+The final rule omits rule 111 of the NGR which is currently classified as a civil penalty provision.
+The Commission proposes to recommend that rule 111 be removed from the list of civil penalty provisions in the National Gas (South Australia) Regulations.